hobix/provisional/README.md

 To use Beanstalk you will need to specify the --domain, ---username and --password options. --domain is used to specify your beanstalkapp.com subdomain.
 Using a YAML file containing these options is recommended and should be helpful.

+## Heroku

+To use [Heroku](http://heroku.com/), you will need to install the Heroku gem with `gem install heroku` and run its command-line tool to enter your Heroku username and password.
+Since there is already this established convention for Heroku credentials, to prevent redundant configuration, Provisional does not use its own configuration options for Heroku access.

 ## Acknowledgements

 Provisional acknowledges the support of Viewers Like You, and also the following significant contributors: